 We do have a school travel plan for your perusal; please check out the webpage for further information.

 - Can my child cycle to school?

 Yes, scooters and cycles can be used but children must dismount at the edge of the school grounds and walk in the rest of the way.
-Cycle racks can be found at the front of school whilst scooter pods are available by both entrances.
+Cycle racks and scooter pods can be found at both the front and back of school..

 - Can my child bring a mobile phone to school?

 Yes.
 However, the mobile phone must be switched off as they come on school site and handed in at the front office.
 It can be collected at the end of the day.